 1. Configure a SimpleSAMLphp SAML 2.0 Service Provider

-To set up SimpleSAMLphp’s Service Provider, configure a new Authentication Source in the authsources config file.
+To set up SimpleSAMLphp’s Service Provider, configure a new Authentication Source in config/authsources.php.

 Here’s an example of a minimal configuration to publish SAML 2.0 SP metadata: